 The total dose of radiation and other factors affect the risk of radiation enteritis.

-Acute and chronic enteritis have symptoms that are a lot alike.
+Acute and chronic radiation enteritis have similar symptoms.

-Patients with acute enteritis may have the following symptoms:
+People with acute radiation enteritis may have the following symptoms:

 Symptoms of acute enteritis usually go away 2 to 3 weeks after treatment ends.

-Symptoms of chronic enteritis usually appear 6 to 18 months after radiation therapy ends.
+Symptoms of chronic radiation enteritis usually appear 6 to 18 months after radiation therapy ends.
 It can be hard to diagnose.
-The doctor will first check to see if the symptoms are being caused by a recurrent tumor in the small intestine.
-The doctor will also need to know the patient's full history of radiation treatments.
+The doctor will first check to see if the symptoms are being caused by a recurrent tumor in the intestine.
+The doctor will also need to know the person's full history of radiation treatments.

-Patients with chronic enteritis may have the following signs and symptoms:
+People with chronic radiation enteritis may have the following signs and symptoms:

-Assessment of radiation enteritis includes a physical exam and questions for the patient.
+Assessment of radiation enteritis includes a physical exam and health history.

-Patients will be given a physical exam and be asked questions about the following:
+A doctor will do a physical exam and ask questions about the following:

-Treatment of acute radiation enteritis may include the following:
+Treatment of acute radiation enteritis or the symptoms may include:

 Treatment of chronic radiation enteritis may include the following: